Where Does Sewage Go In The UK?

 What Happens Without Treatment?

-Without treatment to the sewage that we produce, the environment would be seriously damaged.
+Without treatment for the sewage that we produce, the environment would be seriously damaged.
 Sewage that is untreated will contain organic matter, chemicals and all sorts of bacteria.
 The bacteria that is naturally present in the water will help to break down these substances.
 However, by doing this, a lot of oxygen will be used meaning that there would not be enough oxygen for fish or other animals in the water to survive.
 This is why we treat the sewage so that these environmental effects won’t occur.

 Where Does The Sewage Go?